rschristopher/ischristtrue.com/src/truth.md

  systems, such as a leaf turning to face the sun.
-In our secular mechanistic presuppositions we imagine this as purely "natural" causes, as if that explained anything.
+In our secular mechanistic presuppositions we imagine this as purely "natural causes", as if that explained anything.

 We often play word games with what are